scottmangiapane/server-monitoring-ui/README.md

 ## Server Monitoring

-This project is a Node.js webserver that gives system information critical to understanding the health of your server.
+This project is a Node.js webserver that displays important system information.

 ## Getting Started